 Second, yards are beautifully landscaped.
 Flowers thrive in the Southern California sunshine.
 Bright orange bird-of-paradise plants and ruby red bougainvillea paint Pasadena’s neighborhoods with brilliant colors everywhere you go.
 The fragrant smell of blooming gardenias permeates the air every spring.

 Pasadena is big enough that, depending on where you shop for homes, prices vary quite a bit.
-Home values start near the L.A.
-County average price but can quickly climb to the multi-million range, especially the mansions in affluent neighborhoods like Oak Knoll.
-More expensive properties are found near the west side of town or in the foothills.
+Home values here start near the Los Angeles County average price but can quickly climb to the multi-million range, especially the Pasedena luxury homes in affluent neighborhoods like Oak Knoll.

 Home sizes and styles range from condos and charming California Bungalows to large estates.
 The history of the residential architectural styles in Pasadena follows a predictable timeline that closely matches the rest of Southern California.